hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 Host Files
 ~~~~~~~~~~

-Host files, which are placed in the ``<configs>/hosts/`` directory, provide that functionality.
-Each host file is like a single test configuration that forms the defaults for all tests run on
-that system.
-Values in the test config will override these defaults (see below for a way around
-this).

 Host files are placed in the ``<configs>/hosts/`` directory.
 Similar to OS files, host files
 provide defaults for tests run on a specific host.
 Defaults defined in the host file will be
 overridden by mode and test configurations.